 A provisional agreement was reached this week on the UK withdrawal from the European Union.
-The deal sets out in 585 pages the conditions of the UK exit.
+The deal sets out in 585 pages the conditions of the UK exit from the EU.
 It includes a 50-page section on how to protect the status of EU nationals living in Britain and of British residents in the EU.

 UK Prime Minister Theresa May and EU chief Brexit negotiator Michel Barnier said that the agreement secures the rights of the people who chose to move across the Channel.
-In reality, not all existing rights will be preserved.
-Here are the details.
+But not all existing rights will be protected.

 Who is covered by the deal